DIY Petroleum Free Jelly

 This post contains affiliate links or advertisements.

-I recently started making my own ointment to replace store-bought petroleum jelly for several reasons.
+I started making my own ointment to replace store-bought petroleum jelly for several reasons.

 - Decrease my use of petroleum products